Skip to main content

 VIP Requirements

 The Virtual IP (VIP) is the control plane endpoint for the Kubernetes cluster.
-Proper VIP planning is critical for successful cluster deployment.
+VIP is required when network overlay is disabled.
+When network overlay is enabled, the Kubernetes API server endpoint is derived from the overlay CIDR, so VIP may be omitted.
+Proper VIP planning is critical for successful cluster deployment when VIP is required.

 VIP Planning Checklist:

-Before provisioning a Compute Pool, complete the following VIP requirements:
+Before provisioning a Compute Pool without network overlay, complete the following VIP requirements:

 1. Reserve the VIP from your network team or IPAM system.
 The VIP must be allocated and documented before cluster creation.